Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

    >> 11
    >> 12

 Example 2
 ---------
-In this example we will initialize a string with a larger than necessary buffer in order to reduce the time necessary to add characters to the string if necessary later in the program.
-This removes the need to reallocate memory.
+This example illustrates initializing a string with a buffer larger than necessary, anticipating future growth and avoiding the need for reallocation.

 .. code-block:: c